Controlling inversion and time-reversal symmetries by subcycle pulses in the one-dimensional extended Hubbard model: Results

-For electron-doped systems shown in Figs.~\ref{Fig1}(d) and \ref{Fig1}(e), we find distinct properties: the center of the UO is 0 for $\phi_\text{CEP}=\pi/2$, but not for $\phi_\text{CEP}=0$ leading to SEC.
+As shown in Fig.~\ref{Fig1}(c), we do not find a qualitative difference in $j(t)$ between $\phi_\text{CEP}=0$ and $\pi/2$ at half filling, except for a phase shift of the UO.
+However, for electron-doped systems shown in Figs.~\ref{Fig1}(d) and \ref{Fig1}(e), we find distinct properties: the center of the UO is 0 for $\phi_\text{CEP}=\pi/2$, but not for $\phi_\text{CEP}=0$ leading to SEC.
 At the time immediately after applying a pulse, $j(t)<0$ is kept for $\phi_\text{CEP}=0$.
 After a certain time, the current reverses its direction leading to $j(t)>0$.
 In OBCs, the flow direction of SEC alternates with a long periodicity $T\propto 1/L$, which forms a triangle-shaped slow oscillation in $j(t)$~\cite{Peotta2014}.
 We note that only a quarter (half) of the triangle-shaped oscillation is shown by the red line in Fig.~\ref{Fig1}(d) [Fig.~\ref{Fig1}(e)].
-This long periodicity corresponds to the fact that the Drude weight in Re$\sigma(\omega)$ appears at $\omega \neq 0$ under OBCs and its position approaches $\omega=0$ as $L$ increases~\cite{Rigol2008, Bellomia2020}.
-The SEC can be characterized by, e.g., a root mean square $\sqrt{\frac{1}{T}\int_{0}^{T}dtj(t)^{2}}$.
+This long periodicity corresponds to the fact that the Drude weight in Re$[\sigma(\omega)]$ appears at $\omega \neq 0$ under OBCs and its position approaches $\omega=0$ as $L$ increases~\cite{Rigol2008, Bellomia2020}.
+The SEC can be characterized by, e.g., a root mean square $\left[\frac{1}{T}\int_{0}^{T}dtj(t)^{2}\right]^{1/2}$.